The City of Calgary, Lighting the Way

-GE's Evolve™ LED roadway lighting fixtures were considered alongside other North American manufacturers and scored the highest across the majority of products the city evaluated from an efficiency and efficacy perspective.
+Current's Evolve™ LED roadway lighting fixtures were considered alongside other North American manufacturers and scored the highest across the majority of products the city evaluated from an efficiency and efficacy perspective.

 “One of the greatest difficulties that we have is that when we schedule construction and we schedule installers we are keeping in mind when we are expecting that product to arrive,” said Michael Gray, a senior street lighting engineer at Roads.
 “If the manufacturer doesn't keep their promises, it has a ricochet down the entire installation plan."

 Based on its phase one evaluations to date, the Roads team has seen a 52-percent reduction in street lighting energy costs (based on 1,771 fixtures running at 115,191 watts).
 According to Gray, those types of energy savings are expected to continue throughout Calgary.
 “We're performing a detailed lighting analysis alongside phase one installations, so it's more than using a simple rule of thumb to measure savings,” said Bain.
 “It turns out the models we've put together are showing over a 50-percent reduction, which we think is pretty good.
 Currently, we spend $12.5 million a year to light Calgary's roadways and that number is growing.
 With those kinds of improvements, we can be talking about millions of dollars of reductions with a payback period of just five to eight years by the time we roll out the technology across the city.”